 1. Use a Plunger to Clear a Shower Drain

 The plunger isn’t just for the toilet.
 While plungers may see low tech, they are the best tool for resolving small drain clogs.
 They create upward suction and downward pressure that helps to loosen clogs and flush them down the drain.
 It’s important that you form a good seal between the plunger and the drain.
 Apply petroleum jelly to the rim of the plunger if you can’t get a good seal around the drain.
 Plunge until the drain runs smoothly.

 2. Clear A Shower Drain Clog with a Vinegar and Baking Soda Rinse

-While we don’t recommend using chemical drain cleaners for several reasons, the foaming action of a vinegar and baking soda rinse will help clear a drain clog.
+While we don’t recommend using chemical drain cleaners for several reasons, the foaming action of vinegar and baking soda will help clear a drain clog.
 Pour half a cup each of baking soda and vinegar down your drain, then rinse with hot water afterword.
 As little as a few minutes will be effective, but you could let it sit all day while you’re at work.

 3. Use a Drain Snake to Remove a Shower Drain Clog

 A drain snake is a coiled metal wire that you feed down the drain to clear obstructions.
 To snake your shower drain, enter through the overflow drain and run until your drain is clear.
 If you don’t have a drain snake, you can use an old wire hanger too.
 Just straighten it out and bend a hook into one end.
 Fish the hooked end down your drain and pull out the clog.